 The Problem with Cannabis Marketing: Regulation.

 The relationship between The United States and cannabis has been a long and labored one.
 The official criminalization of marijuana didn’t occur in the US until 1937 via the Marijuana Tax Act which officially made marijuana illegal by the Controlled Substances Act of 1970.
-Since then, the legalization of the plant has been hotly debated, especially as the interest and use of CBD rise.
+Since then, the legalization of the plant has been hotly debated, especially during the CBD rise.

 As of today, recreational marijuana is legal in Alaska, California, Colorado, DC., Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington state, and is medically legal in over 30 states.